acristoffers/Void/README.md

 You can also add tags and comments to the files, and search will lookup file path, tags and comments.

+Encryption is carried out by NSS/NSPR using AES_GCM_256, SHA512, PKCS5_PBKDF2,
+HMAC_SHA512 with a cost of 250000.
+The store itself has a key derived from your password and each file has its own random key too.
+In disk all encrypted files get a salted-hash name, 128 digits long.
+Large files (50MB) are divided into smaller parts.

 Remember: an application is just as secure as the system it runs on.
 If your operating system can not be trusted, there's nothing that can be done to keep you safe.